Dental

 Rule of thumb: under $5K and you have good credit, CareCredit promotional 0% wins if you can pay it off in the promo window.
 Over $10K (All-on-4 territory), a fixed-rate personal loan usually beats deferred-interest cards.

-Dental tourism: the honest math
+Dental tourism: the real math

 Mexico (Los Algodones, Cancún, Tijuana), Costa Rica, and Colombia advertise All-on-4 at $8,000-$15,000 per arch — 50-75% below US prices.
 Real total cost factoring travel: